 There are many differences between being a medical esthetician and being an esthetician.
 Whether you're considering becoming one or both, it's important to know the difference between what each one does and which profession would make the most sense to you as a profession.
 This is an overview of the two careers in terms of training, the treatments each performs, careers, and workplaces.
-When it comes to training programs and treatments performed, there is a big difference between a medical esthetician and.
+When it comes to training programs and treatments performed, there is a big difference between a medical esthetician and an esthetician.

 While both help their clients achieve better skin, they do so in very different ways.
-When it comes to workplaces, there are similarities and differences between a medical esthetician and.
+When it comes to workplaces, there are similarities and differences between a medical esthetician and an esthetician.
 A spa beautician may focus more on services that provide relaxation and improve the personal appearance of clients.
 For example, a beautician working in a spa may focus on providing relaxing massages with aromatherapy oils, providing moisturizing or anti-aging facials, or applying makeup to a client who has special plans for the night.

 Many beauticians choose to get additional training.
 Spa beauticians, for example, can take additional massage courses or seek more information about aromatherapy.
 A medical esthetician, on the other hand, can opt for classes that will help you learn more about providing services in a medical setting.
 In fact, some schools even offer specialized programs for medical aestheticians.